MaunConejito/Txt2Img2Haiku/README.md

 ### Vector Search Engine

 The search engine used is [Qdrant](https://qdrant.tech/), offering a [cloud hosted solution](https://cloud.qdrant.io/) (free up to 1GB).
-You can use either its API or a Python client to upload a collection of vector-payload-pairs and then perform searches on query vectors.
+You can use either its API or a Python client to upload a collection of vector-payload-pairs and then perform searches on it by submitting query vectors.

 ## Run this App